 Welcome to my website!
 I’m Shomik Verma, from Houston, Texas.
 I’m majoring in Mechanical Engineering with minors in Energy Engineering in Mathematics, and I am part of Duke’s Class of 2019.

-The Grand Challenge Scholars Program involves undergraduates exploring 1 of 14 Grand Challenges decided by the National Academy of Engineers.
-My GCS advisor is Dr. Nico Hotz, director of the Thermodynamics and Sustainable Energy Laboratory.
-My current research involves developing a mathematical model for using concentrated solar thermal power for biofuel steam reformer to generate hydrogen.
+I conduct research under Dr. Nico Hotz in the Thermodynamics and Sustainable Energy Laboratory.
+My primary project involves developing a concentrated solar thermal collector for dry methane reforming to generate hydrogen.
 Read below for more details about my interest in solar energy!

 Solar energy is an invaluable part of solving our current and future energy problems.
 With growing population comes growing energy demand, and solar is a virtually unlimited energy source with great potential to help meet humanity’s energy needs.
 One major barrier for solar implementation is cost, as current infrastructure provides electricity for just a few cents per kilowatt-hour.